morheidari/landing-page/README.md

-# landing-page
+# landing page
-In this project is just for practice
+This project is just for practice.